mhuzaifaraees/final-project-WD-1/README.md

 Header: Includes the restaurant logo, navigation menu, and possibly a hero image.
 Featured Content: Showcases the restaurant's specialties, promotions, or upcoming events.
 About Section: Brief introduction to the restaurant and its unique selling points.
-Contact Information: Provides basic contact details such as address, phone number, and email.
+Contact Information: Provides basic contact details such as address, , and email.
 2. About Page
 Description: The about page provides more detailed information about the restaurant, its history, mission, and values.
 Components: